Ratcliffe College: Independent Schools Inspectorate (ISI)

 The College was judged “Excellent” for both outcomes, the highest grade possible.

-Partnership with Leicester City Football Club

-Ratcliffe College has a partnership with the Leicester City Football Club Academy Programme.
-Academy players complete their GCSE programme studying and boarding at Ratcliffe College in Years 10 and 11.

 Cricket ground

 The college cricket ground is used by the college cricket team.
 The first recorded use of the ground came in 1948, when Ratcliffe College played King Edward's School, Birmingham.
-The ground has also played host to a single List-A match, when the Leicestershire Cricket Board played Denmark in the 1st round of the 2003 Cheltenham & Gloucester Trophy which was played in 2002.
+The ground has also played host to a single List-A match, when the Leicestershire Cricket Board played Denmark in the 1st round of the 2003 Cheltenham and Gloucester Trophy which was played in 2002.

 School Combined Cadet Force in the Square (now known as the Lockhart Garden).

 Notable former pupils

 Former pupils of Ratcliffe are known as Old Ratcliffians.
 They include: